Raiffeisen-DGTL/ViennaNET/src/ViennaNET.Messaging.MQSeriesQueue/README.md

 #### Listening mode (processingType)
 * Transactions are only supported in ThreadStrategy mode.
 * If transactions are disabled (transactionEnabled == false), then it can use both ThreadStrategy and the subscription mode (Subscribe).

+#### How to make encrypted connection
+Just set TlsEnabled to true.
+Client will try to connect to broker using TLS 1.2 protocol.
+Port should be usually the same as for unencrypted traffic.
+Revocation check is always enabled for server certificates.

+If you wish to validate server certificate, set TlsServerCertSubject to subject (DN) of server certificate.

+To specific client certificate to connect to server (in case broker validates it) you need to act depending on host OS:
+* On Windows specify TlsClientCertStore (defaults to User) and TlsClientCertLabel which is Friendly Name of a certificate that should be set manually in certmgr.
+* On Linux you just have to put cert into `~/.dotnet/corefx/cryptography/x509stores/`